-Beijing-based Song Dong (b.
-1966, Beijing, China) has emerged from a strong Chinese avant-garde performing arts community and developed into a significant contemporary art figure in the progression of Chinese conceptual art.
-Song graduated from the fine arts department of Capital Normal University in Beijing in 1989.
-His work, which is often in collaboration with his wife and fellow Chinese artist, Yin Xiuzhen, ranges from performance and video to photography and sculpture.
-Song explores notions of impermanence and the transience of human endeavor.
+Song Dong (b.
+1966, Beijing, China) emerged from a strong Chinese avant-garde performing arts community and developed into a significant contemporary art figure in the progression of Chinese conceptual art.
+His work, which is often in collaboration with his wife and fellow Chinese artist Yin Xiuzhen, ranges from performance and video to photography and sculpture.
+Song explores themes of memory, self-expression, impermanence, and the transience of human endeavors.

 Pace Hong Kong, 15C Entertainment Building, 30 Queens Road Central